 Secured cards are credit cards that you have to put a down payment on, which typically becomes your credit line.
 With secured credit cards, you’ll have a low credit limit to start, but you can often upgrade to an unsecured credit card after a few months of regular payments.

-We recommend the Platinum Secured Credit Card from Capital One.
+We recommend the Capital One Platinum Secured Credit Card.

 Pay down your student loans

 Student loan debt is likely the largest debt you have.
 If you want a chance at good or excellent credit, you’ll need to start paying that off.

 If you have multiple student loans, try refinancing your student loans through lenders like SoFi or Earnest.
 They can help get you a lower interest rate and you’ll have just one monthly payment to make.

 Monitor your credit

 Like I mentioned above, the reason credit scores are steadily improving is due to the ability to easily monitor your credit.

 You can go through places like Credit Karma.

 Finally, if you have other debt besides student loans, you’ll want to pay that down as well.

 There’s a couple ways you can go about this: